payola/Payola/README.md

 ##### Editing

-Just like with the other entities (analyses, plugins, etc.) use the toolbar at the top of the page to list available data sources (click on the `My Datasources` button and select `View All`).
+Just like with the other entities (analyses, plugins, etc.) use the toolbar at the top of the page to list available data sources (click on the `My Data Sources` button and select `View All`).

 You can view all available data sources.
 If you wish to edit it (e.g. change name or description), click on the Edit button next to its name.
 You'll be redirected to an edit page which contains a delete button as well.
 The sharing functionality will be described in the [Sharing section](#sharing).